 7. Consider finding some Influencers to promote your brand.

 How to find Influencers for your industry: Sites like Ninja Outreach and Whalar help you find professional influencers for Instagram.
-Influence.co is essentially a directory and portfolio site for influencers to showcase themselves.
-Their pricing model focuses on helping influencers promote their business, so brands like yours can use it for free.
+Influence.co is a directory and portfolio site for influencers to showcase their work.

 Learning how to sell on Instagram is similar to learning how to sell on Facebook or YouTube – the basic concepts are the same across the social media spectrum.
 Given the explosive popularity of these channels for selling products, it’s a lesson well worth exploring.